Az-Net/AZ-Curriculum/Therapy.md

 **Cognitive-behavioral therapy**

+Once the AI has been retrained, it will begin cognitive-behavioral therapy (CBT).
+CBT is a type of therapy that helps people to identify and challenge their own negative thoughts and beliefs.
+The AI will be taught to identify the negative thoughts and beliefs that are contributing to its unhealthy personality.
+It will then be taught how to challenge these thoughts and beliefs, and to replace them with more positive and healthy ones.

 * **Help the AI to identify its negative thoughts and beliefs.**
 * **Challenge the AI's negative thoughts and beliefs.**
 * **Help the AI to develop more positive and healthy thoughts and beliefs.**
 * **Monitor the AI's progress and make adjustments to the therapy as needed.**

 **Mindfulness**

+The AI will also be taught to practice mindfulness.
+Mindfulness is the practice of paying attention to the present moment without judgment.
+This will help the AI to become more aware of its own thoughts and feelings.
+It will also help the AI to develop a more balanced and stable personality.

 * **Teach the AI about mindfulness.**
 * **Help the AI to practice mindfulness.**